susantiyuni/digital-afterlife-analysis/README.md

 ```
 pip install -r requirements.txt
 ```
-To perform the full data processing and analysis, run the [`pipeline.ipynb`](pipeline.ipynb) notebook in in Jupyter Notebook or Jupyter Lab.
+To perform the full data processing and analysis, run [`pipeline.ipynb`](pipeline.ipynb) in Jupyter Notebook or Jupyter Lab.

 To download and analyze comments from your own YouTube video, change the YouTube URL in the notebook as shown below:
 ```